singhkpratham/geocompr/13-location.md

 input = stack(input)
 -->

-1. Download the csv file containing inhabitant information for a 100 m cell resolution (https://www.zensus2011.de/SharedDocs/Downloads/DE/Pressemitteilung/DemografischeGrunddaten/csv_Bevoelkerung_100m_Gitter.zip?__blob=publicationFile&v=3).
+1. Download the csv file containing inhabitant information for a 100-m cell resolution (https://www.zensus2011.de/SharedDocs/Downloads/DE/Pressemitteilung/DemografischeGrunddaten/csv_Bevoelkerung_100m_Gitter.zip?__blob=publicationFile&v=3).
 Please note that the unzipped file has a size of 1.23 GB.
-To read it into R you can use `readr::read_csv`.
+To read it into R, you can use `readr::read_csv`.
 This takes 30 seconds on my machine (16 GB RAM) `data.table::fread()` might be even faster, and returns an object of class `data.table()`.
 Use `as.tibble()` to convert it into a tibble.